zalam93/search-dm/README.md

 1. The packages I include were not available directly to Heroku server therefore I had to create a requirement.txt file on the root directory of the project first using pip which will save all the packages required to successfully run the app on the server.

-  If you don't have pip then use the command below to download pip first:
+Use the command below to download pip first if you don't have pip already install

-                      curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+                                  $curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+                                  $python get-pip.py
+Then go to your project folder and then paste the following command to get your requirement.txt

+                                  $pip freeze > requirements.txt